pulumi/workshops/aws-getting-started-cicd/README.md

 ![App+Infra CI/CD Pipeline](pipeline.svg)

-### 📚 Concepts
+### 📚 II.
+Concepts

 An **infrastructure CI/CD pipeline** is a set of automated processes and tools designed to manage and deploy infrastructure as code (IaC) consistently, efficiently, and reliably.
 It's an essential part of modern DevOps practices and is used to streamline the provisioning and maintenance of infrastructure resources, such as servers, networks, and cloud services.

 > [!NOTE]
 > The presenter should have version control set up ahead of time under the `live-workshop` folder.

-### 🎬 Steps
+### 🎬 II.
+Steps

 #### 1. Add version control